 *This post contains affiliate links.
 For more information, see my disclosures here.*

 Plus, this past spring I was working with a 3rd Grader whose writing was nearly illegible.
 After working intensely with him for a short period of time, he began to show clear and apparent improvement in his handwriting.
 So, in this post, I will address the importance of proper letter strokes, as well as outline a step by step strategy for helping older children improve theirs.

 AN OCCUPATIONAL THERAPIST’S VISIT

-She conducted a 30 minute active lesson stressing the importance of proper letter strokes, top to bottom, left to right, counterclockwise circles.
+The occupational therepaist who visited my kindergarten classroom conducted a 30 minute active lesson stressing the importance of proper letter strokes, top to bottom, left to right and counterclockwise circles.

-For the last 6+ years, I have been teaching year round writing camps and workshops for students ages 5-13.
+Additionally, for the last 7+ years, I have been teaching year round writing camps and workshops for students ages 5-13.
 It is a consistent observation that the majority of children who struggle with writing in general, struggle with handwriting.

 They take a really long time to complete their stories or lose interest before they have finished because they are genuinely tired.